5 Essential Online Tax Tools for Small Business Owners from IRS.gov

 Navigating the tax year as a business owner is no mean feat, and whether you’re a freelancer, a start-up or a growing small business, the tax landscape is ever changing.
-This is where the free IRS Small Business Tax Calendar can help.
-Available as a printed color wall calendar, a desktop or online application, the calendar logs key business tax dates and reminders.
+This is where the free IRS Calendar for Businesses and Self-Employed can help.
+Available as a desktop or online application, the calendar logs key business tax dates and reminders.
 Plus, the calendar is updated every year to include tax, financial and business management tips – specifically for small business owners.

 5. Small Business and Self-Employed Tax Center

 To access the above tools and more, check out the IRS’s Small Business and Self-Employed Tax Center.
 Subscribe to regular e-newsletter updates; find out about small business tax workshops in your state, and, of course, access information and forms related to small business tax requirements.